alanchoi00/mtrn4231-klotski-solver/README.md

    - Configurable via dashboard color masker tool

 4. **Board State Reconstruction**
-   - Grid colors are converted to piece positions
+   - Groups neighbouring cells of the same colour to recover each Klotski piece shape
    - In Klotski, this mapping is **injective** - each color configuration uniquely determines piece arrangement
-   - Sliding-window detection identifies connected shapes

 ### Custom End Effector